bola-de-gude-12/docs/Continia Expense Management/Business functionality/Per Diems/Per Diems Overview.md

 ---
 title: Overview of Per Diem Expenses
-date: 16-04-2025
+date: 15-10-2025
-description:
+description: List of per diem articles
 id: EM-10
 lang: en
 ---
-# Overview of Per Diem Expenses
+# Overview of per diem expenses

 After you have imported per diem expenses into Expense Management, you can immediately start working with them.
 You can find all per diem expenses on the Per Diems list.
 To ease expense validation and for full clarity over the calculation process, a fact box displays the breakdown of the per diem amount.